nectra-xyz/nectra-core/README.md

 # Nectra Core

-Nectra is a decentralized borrowing protocol that allows users to borrow nUSD (Nectra USD) against [Citrea](https://citrea.xyz) BTC (cBTC).
+Nectra is a decentralized borrowing protocol allowing users to borrow nUSD (Nectra USD) against [Citrea](https://citrea.xyz) BTC (cBTC).

-The nUSD token is a USD soft-pegged stablecoin that is over-collateralized with cBTC deposits.
-The Bitcoin collateral supports the floor price of the stablecoin through the ability to directly redeem nUSD for $1 equivalent of cBTC.
+The nUSD token is a USD soft-pegged stablecoin over-collateralized with cBTC deposits.
+The Bitcoin collateral supports the floor price of the stablecoin through the ability to redeem nUSD for \$1 equivalent of cBTC directly.
 Protocol arbitrage enforces a ceiling on the nUSD price.

-When creating a loan, users select their preferred annual interest rate.
-Their interest rate determines the ordering of positions that are redeemed against, with positions paying a lower interest rate being redeemed first.
+When creating a loan, termed a "position", users select their preferred annual interest rate.
+The position's interest rate determines whether it is redeemed against during a redemption, with positions paying a lower interest rate being redeemed first.

-The protocol implements both partial and full liquidations to ensure that nUSD remains overcollateralized.
+The protocol implements partial and full liquidations to ensure that nUSD remains overcollateralized.

 Nectra’s core lending and stablecoin protocol is immutable once deployed and entirely permissionless.